EnSoftCorp/points-to-toolbox/install.md

 ## Changelog
 Note that version numbers are based off [Atlas](http://www.ensoftcorp.com/atlas/download/) version numbers.

+### 3.0.8
+Atlas 3.x migrations, major rewrites to client analysis interfaces, all results are now serialized in Atlas graph as alias tags, array memory model tags, inferred data flow edges, and inferred runtime type of edges, some additional utlities for may and must alias queries

 ### 2.7.3
 - Bug fix for ghost edges in Smart Views
 - Updated dependencies